matplotlib/governance/governance.md

 acceptance or rejection and briefly summarize the pull request.
 The full Steering Council must vote and at least 2/3 of the votes must be positive to carry out the proposed action (fractions of a vote rounded up to the nearest integer).
-Since the LD holds ultimate authority in The Project, the LD has authority to act alone in accepting or rejecting changes or overriding Steering Council decisions.
+Since the PL holds ultimate authority in The Project, the PL has authority to act alone in accepting or rejecting changes or overriding Steering Council decisions.